Athlon projects college football's top 25 teams for 2018

 Even though coach Lincoln Riley's high-powered offense has a few big names to replace, Oklahoma is still the team to beat in the Big 12.
 The Sooners averaged 45.1 points a game last season, which nearly carried this team to the national championship.
 However, quarterback Baker Mayfield, left tackle Orlando Brown and tight end Mark Andrews have departed Norman.
 Mayfield's lethal accuracy and all-around playmaking ability won't be easy to replace, but Riley should find ways to keep this offense performing at a high level.
 Texas A&M transfer Kyler Murray is the favorite to replace Mayfield, with Austin Kendall pushing him once again in the fall.
 Murray is a dangerous runner but has room to grow as a passer.
 Regardless of who starts, they will have one of the nation's top receiving corps at their disposal.
 CeeDee Lamb returns after a promising freshman campaign, with junior Marquise Brown back to provide more big plays on the outside.
 Until a quarterback emerges, Oklahoma's offense can lean on its ground game.
 Running back Rodney Anderson returns after rushing for 1,161 yards last fall, with sophomore Trey Sermon providing a dynamic No. 2 option.
 Even though Brown must be replaced, the line is still one of the best in the nation.
 Left tackle Bobby Evans is a candidate for All-America honors, with Ben Powers and Dru Samia back to anchor the guard spots.
 With the offense likely to take a small step back without Mayfield, Oklahoma needs more out of its defense to make a run at the CFB Playoff.
 This unit surrendered 27.1 points a game and struggled to stop the run (156.5 ypg) last fall.
 True freshman Brendan Radley-Hiles should provide a boost in the secondary, and the duo of Caleb Kelly and Kenneth Murray provides a good foundation at linebacker.
 Riley's ability to build elite offenses should minimize the concerns about the personnel losses on that side of the ball.
 However, the margin for error is a little smaller without Mayfield leading the way.

 Led by a powerful ground attack and one of the nation's top defenses, Wisconsin was on the doorstep of a Big Ten title and a trip to the CFB Playoff last year.
 But with matchups at Michigan, Iowa and Penn State, this fall's schedule features more obstacles to another unbeaten regular season.
 However, coach Paul Chryst's team isn't going to fade from the playoff mix.
 Jonathan Taylor set a new FBS freshman rushing record with 1,977 yards and 13 touchdowns on 299 attempts.
 Taylor will the focal point of the offense once again, but there's quality depth at the position with the return of Taiwan Deal, Chris James, Bradrick Shaw and freshman Nakia Watson.
 Helping to clear rushing lanes for Taylor is the nation's No. 1 offensive line.
 Right tackle David Edwards and guards Michael Deiter and Beau Benzschawel are All-America candidates.
 Even though the combination of Taylor and the offensive line is good enough to win the Big Ten's West Division, the Badgers could have more of a balanced attack in 2018.
 That's due to the development of quarterback Alex Hornibrook, along with the emergence of a deep receiving corps.
 Considering the firepower on this side of the ball, Chryst may have to lean on his offense a little more in 2018 to compensate for a defense that returns just three starters.
 The Badgers suffocated opponents last year, holding them to just 13.9 points and less than 100 rushing yards a game.
 However, coordinator Jim Leonhard has holes to fill at every level.
 Gone are key players like cornerbacks Nick Nelson and Derrick Tindal, end Alec James, safety Natrell Jamerson and linebackers Leon Jacobs and Garret Dooley.
 The list of departures is lengthy and significant, but Leonhard can build his 2018 unit around one of the nation's top linebacker units.
 T.J.
 Edwards and Ryan Connelly anchor the interior of the 3-4 unit, with Andrew Van Ginkel and Zack Baun back to fill the outside spots.
+The line suffered a setback this offseason.
+Isaiahh Loudermilk (a projected starter) could miss the start of the 2018 season.
+Junior Garrett Rand (another projected starter at end) is expected to miss the entire year.
 Sophomore Dontye Carriere-Williams needs a big year at cornerback, with safety D'Cota Dixon among the top returning defensive backs in the Big Ten.
 How quickly the defense reloads is likely to determine whether or not Wisconsin makes the playoff.

 The Huskies are the clear No. 1 team in the Pac-12 and the league's best hope of a playoff team for 2018.
 Washington earned a CFB Playoff bid in 2016 but fell to 10 wins last season, largely due to a lack of big plays in the passing game.
 Quarterback Jake Browning is back for his fourth season as the starter and is one of the top returning signal-callers in college football.
 However, Browning clearly missed John Ross' speed on the outside last year.
 Who steps up at receiver for Browning in 2018?
 Senior Chico McClatcher and freshman Marquis Spiker are two potential candidates for a breakout year on the outside.
+Tight end Hunter Bryant is expected to miss most of the 2018 season due to a knee injury.
+However, Bryant could return late in the year, providing a late-season boost for Washington's passing game.
 Running back Myles Gaskin leads the way on the ground, aiming for his fourth 1,000-yard campaign.
 Gaskin will be running behind one of the Pac-12's top offensive lines, which includes standout left tackle Trey Adams back from injury.
 Washington has led the Pac-12 in scoring defense for three consecutive seasons and is likely to retain that crown once again.
 The Huskies will miss tackle Vita Vea, but the two-deep is stocked with talent for co-coordinators Jimmy Lake and Pete Kwiatkowski.
 Senior Greg Gaines will fill Vea's presence in the trenches, while Ben Burr-Kirven, Ryan Bowman and Tevis Bartlett are back to anchor the linebacker unit.
 The strength of the defense is a secondary that returns all five starters, including lockdown cornerback Byron Murphy.
 Washington's defensive backfield could be the best in college football by the end of the 2018 season.
 Road trips to Oregon and Utah will test Chris Petersen's team in the first half of the year, but Stanford visits Seattle in November.
 However, the biggest test of 2018 comes in the opener in a neutral site matchup against Auburn.
 Regardless of how that matchup plays out, an undefeated record in Pac-12 action should keep Washington in the mix for a playoff spot.